adamchainz/conjecture/README.rst

 ------------------

 Conjecture is currently not even alpha quality.
-It is very much a proof of the concept, and I intend to make it into production ready software, but it's just not there yet.
+It is very much a proof of the concept.
+I intend to make it into production ready software, but it's just not there yet.
 It's not even hanging out in the same time zone.

 I'll be working on it a fair bit, but there's quite a lot to do and it's more